ephread/inkgd/docs/source/getting_started/introduction.rst

 scripting.
 See :ref:`here <ink-runtime>` for more information.

 That's it!
 You can now start using *inkgd* in your Godot scripts.
-Jump over to the next section to create your first game with *inkgd*.
+..Jump over to the next section to create your first game with *inkgd*.